Overview

 Key Features

-- Audited decentralized minting.
-The Handles Decentralized Minting (DeMi) Plutus contracts were reviewed in a published audit by Eric Lee and Jesse Anderson, with the full report hosted on Kora Labs' documentation site.2
+- Audited minting code.
+The smart contracts that mint Handles, called DeMi, were reviewed in a published audit by Eric Lee and Jesse Anderson, with the full report hosted on Kora Labs' documentation site2.

 What to Expect